Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 Graph with four circles illustrating how an increase in users increases value on a peer-to-peer marketplace.

 For a long time, the primary barrier to developing a peer-to-peer marketplace was the complexity of building a site that could handle both buyers and sellers.
-Development was extremely expensive and time-consuming and required a team of highly-skilled developers.
-Especially platforms focusing on peer-to-peer rentals or services were a challenge.
+Development was costly and time-consuming, and the process required a team of highly skilled developers.
+Platforms focusing on peer-to-peer rentals or services were a particular challenge.

-But technology has advanced rapidly.
+But marketplace technology has advanced rapidly.
 You no longer need to code a platform from scratch.
 At Sharetribe, for example, we help entrepreneurs launch their peer-to-peer marketplaces faster.
 Sharetribe is ideal for founders who want to launch fast without coding.
-It allows you to launch quickly, completely no-code, but also extend your platform by developing a unique marketplace on top of our APIs.
+It lets you quickly launch a no-code marketplace and extend your platform by developing a unique marketplace on top of our APIs.

-In addition to using dedicated software, there are many alternatives that fit all skill levels and budgets.
+In addition to using dedicated software, many alternatives fit all skill levels and budgets.
 If you decide to use marketplace software, we also have articles that help you compare Sharetribe alternatives.

 Challenges of the peer-to-peer marketplace model